PURCHASING PROCEDURE GUIDE

 ALSO, if any of the budget codes used falls in one of the following classes, additional approval is needed:

-Microcomputing (account object code 5399, 5435, and 5699): Director of Technology and Network Services up to and including $4999 (total requisition amount) and Vice President for Information Technology Services if $4999.01+ (total requisition amount)
+Microcomputing (account object code 5399, 5435, and 5699): Director of Computer Information Services or Director of Technology Support Services up to and including $4999 (total requisition amount) and AWC President if $4999.01+ (total requisition amount)

-Food Puchases (account object code 5241): Appropriate Vice President for the department/division
+Food Puchases (account object code 5241): Vice President or Appropriate Dean for the department/division

-Object codes beginning with 1 through 4, 6 through 7: Associate Vice President for Business Services
+Object codes beginning with 1 through 4, 6 through 7: Vice President for Finance and Administrative Services

-Funds: beginning with 1 or 9): Associate Vice President for Business Services
+Funds: beginning with 1 or 9): Director of Financial Services or Director of Treasury Services

 Please note that there may be other approval requirements.
 These are just the most common ones.
 Please call if a requisition is in unapproved status and you don’t know who the next approver needs to be.